 You’ve made it this far – now it's time to take the plunge and open an investment account.
 Some investment companies require you to manually fill out a form and submit it to open an investment account.
 With others, like Franc, you can sign up online and start investing immediately.

-Before you open an investment account, make sure you do your research: understand what the fees are, what the minimum investment amounts are and if they’re fixed in, and how easily you can access your money if you need to.
+Before you open an investment account, make sure you do your research: understand what the fees are, what the minimum investment amounts are and if your investments are locked up, and how easily you can access your money if you need to.

 If you’re not sure about anything, ask questions: you’re investing your hard-earned money and you deserve to understand where it’s going.